fab-jul/torchac/README.md

 ### Set up conda environment

 This library has been tested with
-- PyTorch 1.5, 1.6, 1.7
+- PyTorch 1.5 - 1.12
-- Python 3.8
+- Python 3.8, 3.9

-And that's all you need.
 Other versions of Python may also work, but on-the-fly ninja compilation only works for PyTorch 1.5+.

 In a supported environment, install `torchac` with `pip`: